LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 I fervently hope to see a lot of research on the topic in the forthcoming years.
 I'd like to see the bleeding edge tools for video content analysis paired with the state of the art of social media sentiment analysis.
-I'd like to see such research converted into consumer's technology, and deployed on a large scale.
+I'd also like to see such research converted into consumer technology, and deployed on a large scale.

-Scaling such a technology would then be challenging in its own rights, as even if the detection accuracy was made close to 100%, the responsiveness of the system could still be an issue, that is the time it takes from when a user uploads dangerous content to when
+Scaling such a technology would then be challenging in its own right, as even if the detection accuracy was made close to 100%, the responsiveness of the system could still be an issue, that is the time it takes from when a user uploads dangerous content to when